This is an introduction to the basic skills required to work as a professional chef in the industry.

 It is recommended that you purchase appropriate books, clothing and equipment for you to carry out the course, details of which will be provided before the start of the course.
 Students are allocated a certain amount of free printing, after which a small fee will be incurred.

-Successful completion of this course could enable you to progress to Level 2 Diploma in Catering, or progress into employment.
-Suitability for the Level 2 will take into consideration practical and theoretical ability, plus overall attitude shown towards all aspects of the course (attendance, behaviour etc.).
+Successful completion of this course could enable you to progress to Level 2 Diploma in Professional Cookery or Level 2 First Extended.

 Typical jobs in the catering industry could include Kitchen Assistant, Restaurant Bar or Waiting Staff.
 A typical starting salary for these positions would be in the region of £11,900, extra income could be made in tips and as a guide for future earnings Head Chef’s can earn in the region of £35,000.